The Mosquiito broker (server) can be configured to work as an MQTT bridge.

 If the remote broker requires a username and password then you need to enter this using the remote username and remote password options.

-You can also encrypt the connection between the brokers.
 This is likely to be a common configuration and Is covered in more detail in the Configure Mosquitto Bridge With SSL Encryption- Examples tutorial.

 Looping